Best Black Friday Makeup Steals You Can’t Miss

 Jeffree Star Cosmetics

-Beauty guru and YouTube influencer Jeffree Star will feature some rare finds that fans on his website that won’t want to miss.
-In addition to a new release of star-shaped mirrors and a “bougie” Extreme Frost highlighter ($50), the beauty icon is bringing back five shades from the company’s very first liquid lipstick Christmas collection from five years ago.
-The price for the full set isn’t cheap at $75, but fans can buy individual shades Drug Lord, Doll Parts, Androgyny, Mistletoe, or Hoe Hoe Hoe individually for just $18.
+Beauty guru and YouTube influencer Jeffree Star will feature some rare finds that fans on his website won’t want to miss.
+In addition to a new release of star-shaped mirrors and a “bougie” Extreme Frost highlighter ($50), the beauty icon is bringing back five shades from the company’s first liquid lipstick Christmas collection from five years ago.
+The price for the full set isn’t cheap at $75, but fans can buy shades Drug Lord, Doll Parts, Androgyny, Mistletoe, or Hoe Hoe Hoe individually for just $18.

 View this post on Instagram